1. WIP limit definition and types

-The Main column "Engineering" has three sub-column.
-Kanbanize users are able to set up a limit for the main column only.
+In this case, the system allows you to set up a limit for the main column only.

 - Set up a CELL WIP limit

-- Set up a LANE WIP Limit
+- Set up a Swimlane WIP Limit

 - Set up a USER WIP Limit

-The Current Cards column shows the actual distribution of cards per area, which are currently assigned to the users.
+The "Current Cards" column shows the actual distribution of cards per area, which are currently assigned to the users.
 The letters stand for:

-G - global level, B - Backlog, R - Requested, P - In Progress, D - Done, and A - Archive.
+G - Global level*, B - Backlog, R - Requested, P - In Progress, D - Done, and A - Archive.

-The Exceed Limits is a configuration controlling whether users can exceed WIP limit or not.
+The "Exceed Limits" column displays if a user can exceed the WIP limit or not.

 Please note that Initiatives (from the Initiatives or Timeline workflows) will not be counted in the User WIP limit.
 The calculation would only consider standard cards (from the Cards Workflows).